Category:

 Real Estate

-In 2011 Chuck paid $8 million for an oceanfront home in Malibu.
-The seller was Tony Danza.
-Chuck also owns a condo in New York City.
+Lorre has also owned valuable coastal property.
+In 2011, he paid $8 million for an oceanfront home in Malibu.
+The seller was actor Tony Danza.
+Lorre also owns a condominium in New York City.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.